tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Array Cheatsheet

 In the following, the annotations beginning with `:` describe the type of each parameter and the return type of the function.
-The array `a` has elements of type `U`, and `U=>V` is the type of a function with input parameter type `U` and return type `V`
+The array `a` has elements of type `U`, and `U=>V` is the type of a function with input parameter type `U` and return type `V`.
-(Note: these are not correct [TS annotations](/typescript1), but an informal “shorthand”)
+(Note: these are not correct [TS annotations](/typescript1), but an informal “shorthand”.)

 ```javascript
 a.forEach(f: U=> void): void  // apply the function f to each element of the array